 Opportunities for local activism and civic engagement can be found through campus organizations, Civic Engagement Initiatives, and The Orange County Peacebuilders Network.
 Within the required Peace Studies Course 354 Nonviolent Social Change, students develop group projects on issues that they care about, and many of these have resulted in new campus organizations, multiple events, and products for local organizations.
 Chapman Peace Studies students have been active in developing organizations such as local chapters of Swipe Out Hunger and Health2Humanity, which develops leadership and economic sustainability in Kenyan communities.
 Students have also traveled to Costa Rica in order to analyze the communication strategies of various organizations that pursue peace and social justice, situating this communication within the specific history and culture of the area.
 You can read about their experiences on their blog.
 Students of Peace Studies are encouraged to develop their passion for peace and justice by volunteering and working with advocacy, social movement, charitable, and social entrepreneurship organizations.

 Careers & Internships

-Students seeking information on careers, internships, and graduate study are encouraged to consult Chapman University’s Career Development Center and the Program in Peace and World Security Studies (PAWSS) website.
+Students seeking information on careers, internships, and graduate study are encouraged to consult Chapman University’s Career and Professional Development and the Program in Peace and World Security Studies (PAWSS) website.
 For a description of the field of peace studies and careers that flow from it, please see the KROC Institute for Peace Studies and Peace & Conflict Studies at the University of Massachusetts, Lowell.